draperunner/cogs189/README.md

 3. Install: `npm install`

 ## How to use
-1. In the cogs189 directory, run `node server/server.js`
+1. In the cogs189 directory, run `npm run start`
 2. Open your browser and go to `localhost:3000`